typelevel/Laika/docs/04-customizing-laika/03-creating-templates.md

 When using a theme, creating a custom template is often not necessary, as the theme will have higher level configuration options that drive the look and feel of the output, based on its own internal templates.
-(Note: Themes are scheduled to be introduced in the next release - 0.16).

 When subtle tweaks to a theme are not sufficient or when working without a theme, adding custom templates will give you additional flexibility in controlling the output.